-Add a time-range named tSeg1, with time from 8:30 to 12:00 at working day:
+Edit the time-range named tSeg1, with time-slice1 from 8:30 to 12:00 at working day:

-TP-LINK(config)# acl time-segment tSeg1 start-time 08:30 end-time 12:00 week-day working-day acl holiday
+TP-LINK(config)# acl edit time-segment tSeg1 week-day working-day time-slice1 08:30-12:00 acl holiday

 The acl holiday command is used to create holiday in Holiday Mode in the acl time-segment command.
 To delete the corresponding holiday, please use no acl holiday command.